WasatchPhotonics/Wasatch.NET/README_CHANGELOG.md

 # Wasatch.NET Changelog

+- 2020-08-05 2.3.9
+    - made all calls to underlying driver in Boulder spectrometers async with timeouts
 - 2020-07-30 2.3.8
     - added safeguards for loading EEPROM from malformed JSON
 	- added some async functions and blocking for boulder spectrometers